Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 ![An image describing the parts of a yagi antenna](../../assets/images/Radio/Yagi-example.png) <br>
 *[Source](https://www.everythingrf.com/community/what-is-a-yagi-antenna)*

-I personally use this type of antenna for VHF passes, since it constantly gets a great SNR (~45-50 with APT) and is quite easy to build albeit requiring a bit more wire.
+I personally use this type of antenna for VHF passes, since it constantly gets a great SNR (~17 dB on LRPT with a 5-element) and is quite easy to build albeit requiring a bit more wire.

 To make it:
 1. Get a Boom (Anything long and nonconductive, just consider, that you will HAVE to manhandle it later while tracking sats - don't get a tungsten rod or something) and find out how many elements fit on it